 9. Data Forwarding may be performed from the source gNB-CU-UP to the target gNB-CU-UP.

 10-12.
-Path Switch procedure is performed to update the DL TNL address information for the NG-U towards the core network.
+PDU Session Resource Modify Indication procedure is performed to update the DL TNL address information for the NG-U towards the core network.

 13-14.
 Bearer Context Release procedure (gNB-CU-CP initiated) is performed as described in clause 8.9.3.